abhijeetk/af-binder/docs/reference-v3/func-service.md

 ==============================

 All the functions of the class **afb_daemon** use the default api.
-This are internally aliased to the corresponding legacy function of class **afb_api**.
+These are internally aliased to the corresponding legacy function of class **afb_api**.

 ```C